dottjt/refactor-me/README.md

 ### Application

-You can either run this locally or within docker.
-I recommend Docker since it handles the Postgres database for you:
+The application has been setup to run locally within docker.
+This is so you don't have to handle the database yourself.

 - `environment/.env.example` to `environment/.env`
 - `npm install`
 - `npm run start:docker:dev`

-Alternatively, if you'd like to run it locally:

-- `environment/.env.example` to `environment/.env`
-- `npm install`
-- `psql -U postgres`
-- `CREATE DATABASE refactor_me;`
-- `CREATE USER refactor_me_user WITH ENCRYPTED PASSWORD 'refactor_me_password';`
-- `GRANT ALL PRIVILEGES ON DATABASE refactor_me TO refactor_me_user;`
-- `npm run start:dev`
+It listens on port `4000`. i.e. `http://localhost:4000`

 The application is also pre-populated with seed data for testing purposes.
 Just head to `./database/seeds/dev/development_seed_data.ts` or `./database/seeds/test/test_seed_data.ts` if you'd like to see the pre-defined values.

 ### Testing

-I decided to setup integration testing.
+I also setup integration testing.
 It's been setup exclusively in docker for reasons of idempotency, in part because they're integration tests which rely on the database.
 It might work in local, but I haven't really tested it.

 - `npm run start:docker:test`